kingparra/hpfp/11_-_algebraic_datatypes/notes.rst

 ------------------------
 This chapter introduces a few new ways to declare types, including record types, type aliases using ``type``, and wrapper types using ``newtype``.
-Along the way, a few hints on how to calculate the number of term-level inhabitants (or cardinality) of a type are discussed.
+Along the way, examples of how to calculate the number of term-level inhabitants (or cardinality) of a type are discussed.